IMAX: Awards

 In 1996, IMAX was awarded the Oscar for Scientific and Technical Achievement by the Academy of Motion Picture Arts and Sciences.
 The award cited IMAX's innovations in creating and developing a method of filming and exhibiting large-format, wide-angle motion pictures.

 To date, ten native-format IMAX films have received Academy Awards nomination, with one winner.
-While on technical aspects and the usage of the IMAX system, only Hoyte van Hoytema's cinematography on Oppenheimer has won, while Wally Pfister's cinematography on The Dark Knight and Hoytema's cinematography on Dunkirk have also earned nominations.
+While on technical aspects and the usage of the IMAX system, only Hoyte van Hoytema's cinematography on Oppenheimer and Autumn Durald Arkapaw's cinematography on Sinners have won, while Wally Pfister's cinematography on The Dark Knight and Hoytema's cinematography on Dunkirk have also earned nominations.